Contribution getting started¶

 When to close¶

-Here are a few general rules the maintainers use to decide when to close issues/PRs because of lack of inactivity:
+Here are a few general rules the maintainers use deciding when to close issues/PRs because of lack of inactivity:

 needs information: closed after 14 days inactive.